 As we age, our muscle strength diminishes faster than in our younger years.
 This is just part of the aging process as the replacing of old cells with new ones starts to slow down.

 All of a sudden you find you are struggling to get out of your chair, unable to pick up cartons of water bottles, battling to ride a bike or go up a flight of stairs.
 Sound familiar?

-Additionally, muscle burns more calories than fa,t so you are speeding up your calorie burn, meaning a faster metabolism to help keep your weight in check.
+Additionally, muscle burns more calories than fat, so you are speeding up your calorie burn, meaning a faster metabolism to help keep your weight in check.

 Muscles pull on the bones so they in turn become stronger, fighting off osteoporosis and osteopenia.
 By strengthening the muscles around sore joints, reduced pain can occur.

 And most importantly for us seniors, strong muscles help in maintaining our independence.

 And remember, fitness is a process, so it takes dedication and time to improve your strength.
 Unfortunately the saying, “move it or lose it” is a fact!

 Let’s stay strong, healthy, and independent together.
 You can find many more free strength videos in my fitness library.

 Here’s to FEELING GOOD!